Game Design Philosophy

 Moreover, the new curriculum emphasises cross-disciplinary learning and collaboration.
 It is my opinion, and belief, that games are a part of both the visual culture of my students, and something worth looking at and producing in the context of art, as well as in the more “traditional” context of STEM-learning.
 Perhaps we should start having a more multi-disciplinary approach to learning in general?

 Game education in Finland could be criticised for teaming up too closely with substance abuse prevention work – for gambling and addiction reasons.
-The fact that games can be a positive thing is still not quite accepted, though the discussion is moving in that direction.
+The fact that games can be a positive thing is still not quite accepted – and moral panics arise at irregular intervals, though the discussion is moving in that direction.
 What I would like to work for is game education that not only treats gaming as a medium of entertainment, self-expression and creative problem solving, but also encourages people to try their own hands at game production, and recognises game making as the creative hobby it is – digital craftsmanship.
 Things are slowly moving in this direction in the field as well, and I look forward to building the creative and inclusive game education of the future.

 My MA thesis in Art Education bites into some of these subjects.
 In it I study game jams in the context of game education.
 Find out more [here].